DaigaSarkane/RTR105/README.md

 **if the code in the try works - the except is skipped**
 **if the code in the try fails - it jumps to the except section**
 **multi way decisions using elif**
+**we can define more than one parameter in the function definiton**
+**an argument is a value we pass into the function as its input when we call the function**
+**we create a new function using the def keyboard followed by optional parameters in parentheses**